 How do I arrange treatment?

 At Dermatology Consulting we have probably the UK’s widest range of powerful lasers and IPL for treating blood vessels.
-Dr Farrell will discuss the best laser or IPL to successfully deal with your individual problem.
+During your initial consultation, Dr Farrell will discuss the best laser or IPL to successfully deal with your individual problem.

 Treatment of thread veins on the face starts at £395 if done by Dr Farrell or £295 if done by one of our nurses for a small area on the face (usually less than 20cm2).
 For treatment of a full face, the price is £585 if done by Dr Farrell and £425 if done by one of our nurses.
 For thread veins on the legs the price for a 15 minute session when done by Dr Farrell is £435 and when done by one of our nurses is £325.
 Usually we can do an area of approximately 30cm x 30cm in 15 minutes.
 For a 30-minute session the price with Dr Farrell is £595 and with one of our nurses is £435.